 Job Injuries can occur at any job in Conway, however the largest employers will usually have more workers comp cases.
 Naturally, with more employees, you will have more on the job accidents resulting in these workers comp claims.

 The Myrtle Beach and Conway construction boom is driving the growth in our area.
 Coastal Carolina has a large number of employees.
 Maintenance workers who are hurt on campus would have a claim.
 Campus police may be hurt on duty.
+Contractors can experience a construction jobsite injury.
 We can help with these claims.

 Horry County government is one of the largest employers in the Conway area.
 County Police officers, first responders, firefighters and maintenance workers seem to suffer the majority of the job related injuries.
 We can file your workers compensation claims.